pzerger/comptiaexamcram/Homework.md

 ## WEEK 3 (DOMAIN 3) - May 25rd, 2022

-In this weeks homework, I'd like you to try a domain
+For homework this week, we are going to change things up a bit with the quiz.
+Details below.

 1. Watch [DOMAIN 3](https://youtu.be/CdBD5aFLUEc) from my updated Security+ Exam Cram series.